-Many people are interested in the health benefits of food supplements.
-Some people like these things because they are usually less expensive than medications.
-Others like them because they can be purchased without a prescription.
-One of the biggest reasons for their popularity is that many people believe that all-natural plant substances are safe.
+Surveys show that 77% of Americans use food supplements.
+Some people see them as a low-cost alternative to medications.
+Others prefer a product they can purchase without a prescription.
+One of the biggest reasons for their popularity is their perceived safety.
+Many people believe that all natural plant substances are safe.

 Other plant substances may interact with prescribed medications:

-Lastly, many Rush County residents who go mushroom hunting are aware that they need to be very careful about what they pick and eat.
+Many Rush County mushroom hunters are aware the potential dangers of mushroom hunting.
 “Destroying angels”, for example, are the most poisonous mushrooms in North America.
 They cause vomiting and convulsions as well as liver and kidney failure and, eventually, death.
 Unfortunately, these white mushrooms look a lot like edible button mushrooms.

 All plants and herbs contain chemicals.
 Some of these chemicals are beneficial and some are harmful.
 The effect of a chemical is not necessarily changed by the fact that it happens to be found in a plant.
-When taking herbal supplements, always be sure to let your healthcare provider know.
+When taking herbal supplements, always be sure to let your healthcare provider know what you’re taking.
 The supplements you take are as important as the prescription medications you are on.
-While many food supplements can be beneficial, “natural” does not always mean “safe”.
+While many food supplements can be beneficial, “natural” doesn’t always mean “safe”.